Interdisciplinarity and research on local issues: evidence from a developing country

 1. Raw data in Excel format - link

 We are grateful to Pablo d’Este, Alfredo Yegros-Yegros, Lorenzo Cassi, Luis Orozco and Alan Porter for fruitful discussions.
 Diego Chavarro is grateful to Colciencias for support through a PhD scholarship.
-We gratefully acknowledge support from the US National Science Foundation (Award #1064146 - “Revealing Innovation Pathways: Hybrid Science Maps for Technology Assessment and viagra 6 free samples Foresight”).
+We gratefully acknowledge support from the US National Science Foundation (Award #1064146 - “Revealing Innovation Pathways: Hybrid Science Maps for Technology Assessment and Foresight”).
 The findings and observations contained in this paper are those of the authors and do not necessarily reflect the views of the National Science Foundation.